tytydraco/yessleep/out/A_God_In_The_Woods_Woodpecker_Finale.md

 I can let my son be alone the rest of the evening, right?
+I know he isn't old enough, but there is nothing here that could hurt him.
 He is eight, he will be thrilled that he gets a night to himself.

 Of cause he’s thrilled.
 I’ve laid down the law, he knows that if I get home and he isn’t in bed.
 He is barred from sweets for the next week.
 I’ve neatly organized the leftovers in the fridge, and told him he can make some sandwiches with the stuff on the second shelf if he gets through all the leftovers and is somehow still hungry.